joachimcanete/intro-to-angular/README.md

   tite: string = 'hello-world'
 }
 ```
-Where I to incorrectlty assign a class's type, I would receive an error.
+Were I to incorrectlty assign a class's type, I would receive an error.
 Very useful
 ```
 // wrong type
 export class AppComponent {